Thinkific Review: Our Top All-Around Pick

 - More than 20 years experience in the e-learning industry, with a specific focus on businesses that sell education (as opposed to, for example, corporate training departments, that do not have to convince their learners to buy)

 - Extensive experience designing, developing, and implementing online course platforms (I was the founder and CEO of an e-learning platform and course development company.)

 - More than a decade of experience tracking and researching online course platforms and helping organizations and individuals pick the right platform for selling courses

 I’ve been closely tracking Thinkific and other providers that have emerged as a new class of online course platforms in the past several years.
 These are platforms that are much more user-friendly and less costly than traditional learning management systems, or LMSes.
 They are a real boon for solo edupreneurs and small companies that want to get into the online course business.
 Over time, I think they also have real potential to disrupt the traditional learning management system market.

-In addition to our round up of the best online course platforms, Learning Revolution has now done in-depth reviews of a number of these platforms, but I have chosen to do a Thinkific review first because (a) I think the company currently has the most momentum out of any of the comparable online course platforms in the market, and (b) I consistently hear from Learning Revolution readers that they have had a good experience with Thinkific, (c) I’ve had a great experience with it myself.
+In addition to our round up of the best online course platforms, Learning Revolution has now done in-depth reviews of a number of learning platforms, but I chose to do a Thinkific review first because (a) I think the company currently has the most momentum out of any of the comparable online course platforms in the market, and (b) I consistently hear from Learning Revolution readers that they have had a good experience with Thinkific, (c) I’ve had a great experience with it myself.

 So, having said all that, let’s get started.